Data Privacy

 - Training and Communications

-- Legal/Regulatory Compliance
+- Legal / Regulatory Compliance

 We know that improperly handling personal information can have serious consequences for our employees, our company, our investors and our customers.
 Thus, data privacy is integral to our Code of Conduct and employee training programs.

 Leidos has implemented several internal policies and procedures, including a baseline privacy policy that sets forth how Leidos employees must handle personal information related to other employees, customers and the partners with whom Leidos does business.
 All Leidos employees are required to comply with these policies and procedures.
+Further, in the general course of business, we don't provide data to third parties other than for the purpose of completing transactions, obtaining and providing services and as per the terms of our customer contracts.

 Governance